Convert a WordPress Site to a Multisite

 Log in to the wp-admin area of your website and you should see a new item under the Tools menu called Network Setup.
 Click Network Setup and fill in the details of your network.

 This tutorial uses the Sub-directories site schema because it should always work, and we will be setting up custom domains for each subsite later in the tutorial.
-It should be possible to setup a subdomain install however, if you map a domain through the Portal and setup wildcard DNS properly.
+However, it should be possible to setup a subdomain install if you map a domain through the Portal and setup wildcard DNS properly.

 For more information on sub-domain vs sub-directory setups see the Types of multisite network article on the WordPress Codex.